aratchamm/Hallucination/README.md

 # Hallucination
-This project competed in  the 69th Students Arts and Crafts me, 2020
+This project competed in  the 69th Students Arts and Crafts, 2020